SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 10 acid damage; A < 1 dazed (save ends)
 > - **17+:** 14 acid damage; A < 2 restrained (save ends)
 >
 > **Effect:** A size 2 or smaller creature restrained this way is pulled into the brick's space, moves with the brick, and takes 4 acid damage at the start of each of their turns.
 An engulfed creature who is no longer restrained moves to the nearest unoccupied space adjacent to the brick.
-The brick can have as many creatures or objects engulfed as will fit within their space
+The brick can have as many creatures or objects engulfed as will fit within their space.
 >
 > **2 Malice:** This ability targets one additional target.